 At Creative Family Connections, we are proud to work with an incredible group of healthy, educated, fun, and sincere women who decide to become surrogates.
 It takes a compassionate, exceptional person to become a surrogate.
 Our team has the honor of helping you give to another family in one of the most selfless and loving ways possible.

-If you think you meet the “surrogate mother” requirements in your state, your next step in starting the surrogacy process will be to contact a surrogacy professional or surrogacy agency.
-If you decide to go with an agency who will guide you on your journey, you can expect to fill out an application and several forms to confirm that you are eligible.
+So long as you do not reside in a “red-light” state, your next step in starting the surrogacy process will be to contact a surrogacy professional or surrogacy agency.
+If you decide to work with an agency that will guide you on your journey, you can expect to start by filling out an application and several forms to confirm that you are eligible.
 A surrogacy professional will then speak with you about the process and answer any lingering questions you may have.

-Before becoming a surrogate and undergoing the embryo transfer, there are several steps to take first for a successful surrogacy journey.
-Assuming you decide to work with Creative Family Connections, you will meet your intended parents in person or via videoconference with the help of a case manager (if you decide to work with an agency that hand holds through the process) to guide you through this important first meeting!
+Before becoming a surrogate and undergoing the embryo transfer, there are several steps to take for a successful surrogacy journey.
+Assuming you decide to work with Creative Family Connections, you will meet your intended parents via videoconference with the help of a journey coordinator if you decide to work with an agency that hand holds through the process to guide you through this important first meeting!
 If everyone feels comfortable moving forward, you will be required to undergo psychological and medical screenings to confirm your readiness to become a “surrogate mother” and begin a surrogacy journey.
-Whenever the clinic’s process permits, Creative Family Connections prefers to complete psychological screenings before you meet your intended parent(s) as part of the pre-screening process.
+Whenever the clinic’s process permits, Creative Family Connections prefers to complete psychological screenings before you meet your intended parents as part of the pre-screening process.

 Before starting the medications for the cycling process of a surrogacy journey, you will complete the surrogacy contract.
 You will have your own, independent surrogacy attorney (paid for by the intended parents) to review the contract with you, negotiate terms with the intended parents’ attorney, and counsel you throughout your journey.

 We are so grateful to the incredible women who feel that their own family is complete, have had easy pregnancies (and loved being pregnant!), want to change someone else’s lives to allow them to experience the joy of parenthood, and are willing to take on another pregnancy, fully aware of the fact that any pregnancy or surrogate pregnancy could be the last.
 The American Society for Reproductive Medicine (ASRM) has created countless resources for surrogacy professionals and intended parents, and guidelines for screening gestational surrogates.
 Surrogacy agencies and IVF clinics use these resources as just that, guidelines.
 In fact, many top surrogacy agencies, like us, Creative Family Connections, and IVF clinics impose even stricter requirements to help make a surrogacy journey as happy and healthy as possible.